 But why the complaint?

 It would be an overwhelming number of individuals if you were to count KCSE candidates who have no idea about a course that they would choose, or that, that they have chosen as they await their results.
 In this Kenya, it’s not a surprise to find a student so well suited for journalism and related career in an Engineering course.
 Well, what are they doing there?
 However, most of them are not to blame.
 During course selection through the education ministry’s online portal, KUCCPS, many students select courses that are ‘selling’ or are known.
-More than often the choice is made, not by themselves but by their parents who are after the ‘success’ or rather pride of what their sons and daughters are studying in college.
+More than often the choice is made, not by themselves but by their parents who are after the ‘success’ or rather the pride of what their sons and daughters are studying in college.
 Surprisingly, about 70% of my friends who phoned me to help them revise their course selections confessed that their first course applications were done by their ‘friends’ or just cyber café attendants.
 The KUCCPS selection committee has also been successful in awarding students their third choice courses and also, many at times, courses a student didn’t even select.
 How is this even a selection committee?
-Am merely echoing the cries of my friends.
-But, it is this period that decisions about future lives are made, unfortunately for Kenya, lives are destroyed during this time.
+I am merely echoing the cries of my friends.
+It is this period that decisions about future lives are made, but unfortunately for Kenya, lives are destroyed during this time.
 I am just wondering what high school career masters do, or rather what’s the whole point of taking a student to school to learn ‘everything’ yet he doesn’t know where he/she would apply them?
 Anyway, most schools are geared towards ‘success’ by having their students gunner ‘serious’ grades than imparting the students with knowledge.
 With a keen eye, you can never see the school in your high school graduate child.
-I blame the experienced parents.
+I blame experienced parents.

 Touching on the resources, you would walk into a major institution in Kenya, and even from the outward look, for sure resources are lacking.
 These institutions lack lecture theatres/ rooms and instead have classrooms, the high school type, with mobile class 8-type chairs.
 A class like that of civil engineering is often overflowing up to and including outside the door.
 You wonder how that student outside is hearing even a word from the lecturer, let alone can the lecturer carry out a practical demonstration of an idea in such a room?
-Most of these lecture rooms are often shared by even the whole school and most of the time collisions occur, forcing one class and the whole bunch of students, some of which commute from a far to postpone the class to the next day.
+Most of these lecture rooms are often shared by even the whole school and most of the time collisions occur, forcing one class and the whole bunch of students, some of which commute from afar to postpone the class to the next day.
 If the rooms are lacking, then what about the labs for practical?
-Back in my institution, we are trained with cold war era equipment, yet I am in an ever changing field of engineering.
+Back in my institution, we are trained with cold war era equipment, yet I am in an ever-changing field of engineering.
 These ‘equipment’ are also inadequate.
 The labs are also not equipped for research but only for gaining simple basic knowledge in a field of study.
-The lab technicians are so not occupied that when with students, they ensure they spend as much time on nitty gritty as possible.
+The lab technicians are so not occupied that when with students, they ensure they spend as much time on nitty-gritty as possible.
 How can this be?
-It is more than a rumor for now that there is a pure mismanagement of funds in these institutions.
+It is more than a rumor for now that there is pure mismanagement of funds in these institutions.
 About ¾ of the same is directed to the pockets with only ¼ being spent on ‘development.’

 So possessed with ‘papers’ that students (some supported by their parents) are willing to buy them.
 So possessed with papers (money) that lecturers and professors are willing to sell the papers.
 But why so?
-To begin with, it is a shear waste of time to spend a whole day in an engineering class copy-pasting notes from a book which you already possess.
+To begin with, it is a sheer waste of time to spend a whole day in an engineering class copy-pasting notes from a book which you already possess.
 Secondly, “I am only in need of that paper, the job requires it.
-Just give me a first class, I need this for the job.”
+Just give me a first-class, I need this for the job.”
 Will the paper do the job?
 No wonder why most ‘educated’ youths are unemployed; they are just not fit for the job.
 A majority of graduates are in fields that weren't their career choices because they did not just prepare adequately for the same.
 As of now, the chief employer is connections and not what is upstairs.
 You can sometimes look at an employee and wonder how they got where they are.
 The system has turned political where the noisy you are the higher the chances of you getting there.
 To end with, students are majorly to blame.
 About 99% enter into a course because it is selling, they want to be the guys who are ‘highly paid.’
-The first choice employees.
+The first choice for employees.
 No wonder why major Kenyan assets are either owned by the government or foreign investors.
-Students are not trained to have the entrepreneur’s mindset, but instead, they are after being employed.
+Students are not trained to have an entrepreneurial mindset, but instead, they are after being employed.
 Even if so, employed by who?